versudo/git-test/README.md

 # git-test

-The repository created for working with Git in The Odin Project coursework.
+This repository was created for working with Git in The Odin Project coursework.